GoogleChrome/web.dev/src/site/content/en/react/virtualize-long-lists-react-window/index.md

 ## Why is this useful?

 There may be times where you need to display a large table or list that contains many rows.
-Loading every single item on a massive list can affect performance significantly.
+Loading every single item on such a list can affect performance significantly.

 **List virtualization**, or "windowing", is the concept of only rendering what